 There are three different types of ADUs to consider: attached, detached, and conversion.

 An attached ADU is essentially an addition to the main home.
-Building this type of ADU doesn’t always require separate utilities to be run and can be a cost-effective option whenever backyard space is a premium.
+Building this type of ADU typically does not require separate utilities to be run and can be a cost-effective option whenever backyard space is a premium.

 A detached ADU is a completely separate structure from the main home.
-Building this type of ADU is usually more intensive in cost and effort, involving its foundation and utility lines.
+Building this type of ADU involves all the elements of construction: site preparation, foundation, framing, roofing, and all the other elements that go into a completed new construction build.

 A conversion ADU involves converting an existing space within the main home into a separate unit that qualifies as an ADU.
 For instance, adding a kitchen and a bathroom to the basement of a home would count as a conversion ADU.